mysoultan/reference-architectures/aks/secure-baseline/README.md

    export K8S_RBAC_AAD_PROFILE_TENANTID=$(az account show --query tenantId --output tsv)
    ```
    > :bulb: Tip: you could execute [scripts](./deploy) to get the following
-   > infrastructure assetsprovisioned.
+   > infrastructure assets provisioned.
 However,for a better experience,
    > we do recommend to execute the following steps manuallly.

 1. Create a [new AAD user and group](./aad/aad.azcli) for Kubernetes RBAC purposes